adamrdrew/nasti/README.md

 ```
 $ nasti find tests/nastifiles/mutation_unmentioned_files/
+Searching for files that match mutations but aren't mentioned in Nastifile...

-The following mutations match files not listed in the nastifile:
+❗ The following mutations match files not listed in the nastifile:

 Mutation example_mutation matches but does not reference:
+    • files/nested/unmentioned
-    files/nested/unmentioned    files/unmentioned
+    • files/unmentioned
 ```

 In the example above the nastifile has a mutation called `example_mutation` that would match the files `files/nested/unmentioned` and `files/unmentioned` but those files don't appear in the `example_mutation` file list.